0xAdiyat/Flutterify/README.md

 # Flutterify

-Effortlessly Create and Deploy Flutter Magic
+Effortlessly Create and Deploy Flutter Magic.
+I will improve it to the next level.
+To support and get notified make sure to star the repo to get future updates :D

 <details>
   <summary><h2>Table of Contents</h1></summary>